-In last week’s article, I discussed three steps to more and better Chinese listening practice.
+In a previous article, I discussed three steps to more and better Chinese listening practice.
 In short, you need to find interesting audio you can understand, you need to make it easily available and, finally, you need to find a way of maintaining your listening habits for a long time.
 That last step merits a more detailed discussion!

 Improving listening ability in the long run

 I have learnt Chinese for seven years now, and I know how hard it is to keep up listening practice while being busy with other things.
 I mentioned the key to success in last week’s article, but there simply wasn’t room to explain it properly.
 This is what I wrote: